boxyhq/website/docs/terminus/architecture/proxy.md

 ---

-## Data Modelling, Encryption and Masking UI
+## Data Modeling, Encryption and Masking UI

-Data modelling is done via a visual interface that allows the composition via puzzle pieces.
+Data modeling is done via a visual interface that allows the composition via puzzle pieces.

 > :warning: **IMPORTANT**: changes on encryption policies on fields of stored datasets will most likely render the existing data useless due to the impossibility of interpret and/or decrypt the data.
 Thread carefully.
 Adding and removing fields is allowed.